ezeob002/Traffic-Fluid/README.md

 Smoothed-particle hydrodynamics simulation using OpenGL, GLUT, Objective-C in Mac OS

-All files in the Traffic Fluid folder
+All files in the Traffluid folder